-When a patient is infused in the hospital, the patient wears a wristband.
-The patient's basic information, diagnosis information, bed number, infusions information, and infusion process are recorded into the database.
-A handheld terminal is used to scan the barcode on the patient's wristband to obtain the patient's infusion information from the database.
+When a patient receives infusion treatment in a hospital, the patient wears a wristband.
+The patient's basic information, diagnosis information, bed number, infusion treatment information, and infusion process are recorded into the database.
+A handheld terminal is used to scan the barcode on the patient's wristband to obtain the patient's infusion treatment information from the database.

-When infusing drugs for a patient, the medical staff scan the barcode on the patient's wristband, so the infusion management service platform can obtain the patient's infusion information.
+When infusing drugs for a patient, the medical staff scan the barcode on the patient's wristband so the infusion management service platform can obtain the patient's infusion treatment information.
 The infusion management service platform adjusts basic parameters based on different infusions.
-The infusion sensor sends the infusion process data.
-The infusion management service platform performs comprehensive calculation based on the patient's infusion information and parameters sent by the infusion sensor to achieve monitoring of the entire infusion process and pre-warning.
+The infusion sensor sends the infusion-process data.
+The infusion management service platform performs comprehensive calculations based on the patient's infusion treatment information and parameters sent by the infusion sensor to achieve monitoring of the entire infusion process and pre-warning of risks.

-- 1. When infusing drugs for a patient, the medical staff scan the barcode on the patient's wristband using a mobile scanning terminal, so the infusion management service platform can obtain the patient's infusion information. - 2.
+- 1. When infusing drugs for a patient, the medical staff scan the barcode on the patient's wristband using a mobile scanning terminal, so the infusion management service platform can obtain the patient's infusion treatment information. - 2.
 The infusion sensor sends the infusion parameters to the RFID card through its 433 MHz radio module. - 3.
-The RFID card uses a serial interface protocol to send a packet containing the infusion parameters to the AP through the Mini PCIe interface.
+The RFID card uses a serial interface protocol to send a packet containing the infusion parameters to the AP through the Mini-PCIe interface.
 The AP converts the packet into an Ethernet packet, and sends the packet to the infusion management service platform through the Ethernet uplink. - 4.
-The infusion management service platform performs comprehensive calculation based on the infusion information parameters and sensor parameters and displays the calculation result.
+The infusion management service platform performs comprehensive calculation based on the infusion information parameters and sensor parameters, and then displays the calculation results.
 It achieves functions such as monitoring of the entire infusion process and pre-warning of risks.

-Enjoyor's healthcare IoT devices mainly use 433 MHz and 125 KHz RFID frequency bands.
-These bands are far away from the 2.4 GHz and 5 GHz Wi-Fi frequency bands, and therefore the mutual interference is low.
+Enjoyor's healthcare IoT devices mainly use 433 MHz and 125 kHz RFID frequency bands.
+These bands are far from the 2.4 GHz and 5 GHz Wi-Fi frequency bands; therefore the mutual interference is low.